-Welcome to Grosse Pointe South CounselingCollege applicants, please note:TRANSCRIPTS WILL NOT BE SENT UNTIL THE STUDENT COMPLETES THESeniors: Once you have submitted your college application complete this form to ask your counselor to send materialsEvery application must be submitted using this form in order to send transcript/Letters/Profile.
+Welcome to Grosse Pointe South CounselingCollege applicants, please note:TRANSCRIPTS WILL NOT BE SENT UNTIL THE STUDENT COMPLETES THESeniors: Once you have submitted your college application complete Application Submission Form above to ask your counselor to send materialsEvery application must be submitted using this form in order to send transcript/Letters/Profile.

 Looking for Resources on Mental Health and Wellness?
 Head over to South Counseling LinkTree